kwalczak80/melting-gerry/README.md

 ### **User Goals**
 * The game is easy to navigate and provides appropriate functionality to entertain the user.
-* The game should have different categories of words the user can choose from.
+* The game should have different categories of words that the user can choose from.
 * Each category should contain words of varying difficulty to guess.
-* Each category should contain enough words to guess to provide the user with the appropriate level of entertainment.
+* Each category should have a sufficient number of words to guess to keep the user entertained.
 * The game rules are clearly explained.
 * The game should allow the user to continue to play after each game.
 * The user should know how many attempts are left to guess the word.